-Divorce, technically known as “dissolution of marriage,” is the process of ending a marriage.
-It sounds simple, but there can be a lot involved in ending a marriage.
-When a marriage ends, the parties must decide how to divide up their money and property, how they will co-parent their children, and how to pay for the support of the children.
-One spouse may need ongoing financial support too.
+Divorce, legally known as “dissolution of marriage,” is the process of ending a marriage.
+In a divorce, the parties must decide how to divide up their money and property, how they will co-parent their children, and how to ensure the financial support of the children.
+One spouse may need ongoing support too.

 On this page, we first cover some of the major concepts involved in a divorce.
 Then we discuss the technical process.
 Finally, we address some of the more frequent divorce-related questions.

 In order to get a divorce, you have to have “grounds” for the divorce.
 In the past, grounds to get a divorce generally required that you show some sort of extreme misconduct or “fault.”
+Most states still have such grounds.
 Examples include:

 - One Spouse Being Imprisoned/Incarcerated